Hybrid Events Guide: how to plan your next hybrid event in 2022

 An intuitive, user-friendly mobile event app serves as a powerful tool of engagement for in-person attendees at the hybrid event.

-Attendees can download the official event app from the Google PlayStore and App Store and use it to navigate around the event venue, network with other participants, set up meetings, send messages, participate in polls, surveys, social media activities and do a lot more.
+Attendees can download the event app from the Google PlayStore and App Store.
+They can use it to navigate around the event venue, network with other participants, set up meetings, send messages, participate in polls, surveys and do a lot more.

 With a mobile event app, you can keep attendees engaged throughout the event by sending reminders, alerts, news, event updates via push notifications.